agude/agude.github.io/_posts/2022-01-03-all_my_sons_language_development_comparison.md

 title: "Comparison of My Three Sons' Language Development"
 description: >
   I recorded the words my sons spoke as they learned our various languages and now I compare how each developed!
-Find out who spoke first and who was slow to pick up languages!
+Read on to find out how each son learned.
 image: /files/all-my-sons-words-comparison/miners_children_belva_mine_kentucky_nara.jpg
 hide_lead_image: True
 image_alt: >